Delta wave: Consciousness and dreaming

 Initially, dreaming was thought to only occur in rapid eye movement sleep, though it is now known that dreaming may also occur during slow-wave sleep.
 Delta waves and delta wave activity are marked, in most people, by an apparently unconscious state, and the loss of physical awareness as well as the "iteration of information".

-Delta wave activity has also been purported to aid in the formation of declarative and explicit memory formation.
+Delta wave activity has also been purported to aid in declarative and explicit memory formation.

 Pharmacology

 While most drugs that affect sleep do so by stimulating sleep onset, or disrupting REM sleep, a number of chemicals and drugs have been shown to alter delta wave activity.